 There is one thing yet missing from this comparison though.
 If what we are talking about here is a direct comparison between synthetic crude oil and solar generated electricity, then we need to look at one of the primary end uses of these forms of energy: transportation.

-We shouldn’t really compare BTU for BTU between these two sources of transportation fuel because the end-use efficiencies differ so much.
+We shouldn't really compare BTU for BTU between these two sources of transportation fuel because the end-use efficiencies differ so much.
 In other words, you can get a lot further on every BTU of energy in an electric car than you can on each BTU of energy in a car with an internal combustion engine.
 In fact, you can get four times as far!
 A look at the Nissan Leaf shows that is uses 0.34KWh of energy for every mile that it travels.
 This is equivalent to 1,160 BTUs.
 The average fuel economy of cars in America is 19.8 miles per gallon.
-Let’s be generous and use a figure of 25 miles per gallon.
+Let's be generous and use a figure of 25 miles per gallon.
 That is the same as saying that the car uses 0.04 gallons every mile (1/25), which is equivalent to 4,564 BTUs.
-So you can reduce the surface area required by 1/4 (297.5 km2) and you will have a more accurate comparison for replacing transportation fuels.
+So you can reduce the surface area required by 1/4 (the darker yellow on the graphic) and you will have a more accurate comparison for replacing transportation fuels.

 Given that the tar sands tailings ponds (storage of toxic byproduct water) alone already cover 150 square kilometers, it makes the comparison very enlightening that with not that much more area we could accomplish the same result with no emissions and with an eternally renewable energy source.
 Perhaps we should start by placing solar panels over the tailing ponds?